About the Old Stones website

 Purpose

-This website is dedicated to art history, and specifically to the art and archaeology of ancient civilizations.
+Old Stones is dedicated to art history, and especially to the art and archaeology of ancient civilizations.
 Its organization reflects a mixture of synchronic and diachronic approaches.
-Beginning in the middle 1980's as my personal travel diary, it gradually developed, thanks to a growing interest from various universities and schools, into an educational resource; I have tried to keep it up to date with current scholarship.
+Beginning in the middle 1980's as my personal travel diary, it continues in that role into the present day.

 Biography

 Mike Gunther was born in 1948, grew up in Valparaiso, Indiana, and studied mathematics at Indiana University (1969), Cambridge University (1970), and Stanford (1974).
 Mike joined IBM in 1974, where he held a variety of management and technical positions before retiring in 2003.
-His current interests include travel photography and the study of ancient art and architecture.
+His interests include travel photography, music, poetry, and the study of ancient art and architecture.

 Citation